akumpf/OpenSentiment/README.md

 Open Sentiment is an open source web app that processes social data directly in the browse via javascript.
 Drag in a CSV file and watch your data come to life with interactive visualizations (using d3.js) and sentiment analysis (scoring free text as being positive/negative in nature).

-Try it out here: http://akumpf.github.io/OpenSentiment
+Try it out with example data here: http://akumpf.github.io/OpenSentiment/#./example_csv_data/fiddlewax_app_reviews.csv

+Or start fresh and load your own data here: http://akumpf.github.io/OpenSentiment

 ## CSV Data Format